MicrosoftDocs/EMDocs/EMDocs/Solutions/fasttrack-center-benefit-process-for-ems-fasttrack-responsibilities.md

 -   Configuring your Mobile Device Management MDM) authority, based on your management needs, including:

     -   Setting Intune as your MDM authority.

-    -   Setting System Center Configuration Manager as your MDM authority if you have an existing implementation of Configuration Manager and you want to expand its management capabilities with Intune.

     -   Configuring tests groups to be used to validate MDM management policies.